joolstorrentecalo/gitlab-foss/doc/administration/self_hosted_models/install_infrastructure.md

 To improve results when asking GitLab Duo Chat questions about GitLab, you can index GitLab documentation and provide it as a file to the AI Gateway.

-To index the documentation in your local installation, run:
+To index the documentation in your local installation,run:

 ```shell
 pip install requests langchain langchain_text_splitters